Non-parametric Causal Inference in Dynamic Thresholding Designs: Introduction

 where $0 < \gamma \leq 1$ is a discount rate (if $T = \infty$ then we must have $\gamma < 1$).
+The discount factor $\gamma$ determines the effective time horizon of the policy value by controlling how quickly the weights on future outcomes and treatments decay.
 Because of the branching structure of potential outcomes a direct analogue to \eqref{eqn:tau-definition} does not immediately enable meaningful program evaluation.
 However, perhaps surprisingly, we will find that marginal policy effect characterizations of the form \eqref{eq:mpe_static} remain useful: An RD estimand defined as

-can still be effectively estimated in a sharp RD design---and can still be used to resolve policy-relevant cost-benefit tradeoffs.
+can still be effectively estimated in a sharp RD design---and can still be used to resolve policy-relevant cost-benefit tradeoffs.\footnote{Concretely, one could use such estimates to better allocate resources across different interventions (under global budget constraints) by tuning the eligibility thresholds for each intervention.
+See \citet{sun2021treatment} for further discussion of how such ratio quantities can be used to guide budget-constrained treatment allocation.}